NRL Tasmania: 1990s Golden Era

 The Tasmanian Rugby League also ran a Northern Tasmanian vs Southern Tasmanian competition during this period.
 Ben McKinnon from the Launceston Clippers is the only player to have won the statewide best + fairest on two occasions both in his debut season in 1995 and then again in 1997.

 Due to dwindling player numbers the competition contracted to four Hobart teams during the early 2000s and midway through the 2003-04 season the senior amateur competition folded as a result of rising public liability insurance costs.

 2009 Rebirth

 In late 2009 a new senior competition was established through the efforts of local 7HO FM Radio Personality Jason 'Wolfie' Wolfgram (President 2009/10), in conjunction with ARL Rugby League Development Officer, Graham McNaney.
 The decision to re-establish the competition followed a public forum at the Hotel Grand Chancellor in Hobart on Thursday 25 June 2009.

-The revised summer competition initially included twelfth teams:
+The revised summer competition initially included ten teams: